Every year in The Netherlands, May is a plastic-free month.

 Be prepared everywhere, anytime

 You want to be plastic-free when you’re on the go.
 In that way you avoid falling into some plastic traps you may encounter away from home.
 For example, by bringing your own cutlery and reusable straw.
 We have some great on-the-go packs you can check out!
 Related to the previous point: Always have a reusable shopping bag handy.
 Put one in your car, one in your handbag and one in your bike.
-Be armed against plastic bags when you make impulse purchases!
+Arm yourself against plastic bags when you make impulse purchases!
 Also, choosing solid shampoos and conditioners (traveling or not) is a better alternative than liquid ones that usually come in plastic containers (and contain harmful ingredients).